smurfix/DaBroker/README.rst

 Assume that you have a database (or several) which is not read-only, but not updated frequently either.

-Further assume a distributed heap of processes which need to keep a dynamic subset of that data in memory.
+Further assume processes which need to keep a dynamic subset of that data in memory.
 For instance, if you serve a web site, the home page qualifies.
 So does the page that was linked from Slashdot yesterday.

 Also assume that you don't want to work with stale data.

-Last, assume that you can funnel all data updates through DaBroker.
+Last, assume that you can funnel all updates through DaBroker.

 With DaBroker, you can (mostly) forget about network latency or excessive memory usage because "hot" data will be cached on the client, dynamically.

-The DaBroker server sends "this is no longer valid" broadcasts, so you never work with stale data unless you want to (i.e. your data only changes when you're not looking).
+The DaBroker server sends "this is no longer valid" messages to all clients.
+Following an object reference will then update the cached copy automatically.
+Objects that are in active use will not be modified "behind your back".

 Design
 ######